Us Against the “Almost”

 “Of course!”
 Anarchy said with a firm squeeze of Kato’s shoulder, “Of course I promise.
 I’m with you the whole fuckin’ way, anyway, right?
 Through everything.
 No matter what, K-O. That hasn’t changed.”
 Kato swallowed hard and slowly nodded again, looking distant and introspective.

 “...Okay,” he said quietly, “Then...then yeah.
 I’ll be alright.”
-The words were sad but genuine, and Anarchy offered him a soft smile, feeling things weren’t quite stable enough for a hug.
+The words were sad but hopefully genuine, and Anarchy offered him a soft smile, feeling things weren’t quite stable enough for a hug.

 “Then I will be too.
 And we will be.”
 He let go of Kato’s shoulder and crossed his hands in front of his chest, index fingers and thumbs out to form the infinity symbol.
 “Infinite to the end, right?”